Public School 39

-Public School 39, also known as PS 39 The Henry Bristow School, is a historic school building located in Park Slope, Brooklyn, New York, New York.
+Public School 39, also known as PS 39 The Henry Bristow School, is a historic school building located in the Park Slope section of Brooklyn, New York City.
 It is a part of the New York City Department of Education.

 It was built in 1876-1877 and is a three-story symmetrical brick and stone building combining features of the Italianate and Second Empire styles.
 The main facade features a central bay or tower with a rusticated first floor.
 The building has steep slate covered mansard roofs.

 It was listed on the National Register of Historic Places in 1980.

 Notable graduates include pitcher Adam Ottavino and politician Anthony Weiner.